ane/ane.github.io/_posts/2015-12-07-start-once-software.md

 The obvious caveat is such a process will eat up memory.
 These days this is becoming less and less of a problem, since a gigabyte of desktop-quality DDR3 memory costs about [US$5](http://www.newegg.com/Product/Product.aspx?Item=N82E16820231314&cm_re=ddr3-_-20-231-314-_-Product).

-The *other* direction is to stay in batch mode: fire up, perform analysis, report results, and die.
-This is a proven method.
-Batch-oriented software has been around for ages, and it works really well if the data you're working with isn't large.

 However, if the workload is large, say 100k-1M lines, it actually makes more sense to compute an initial "model" of the system, and then *incrementally*